Peg Intron RP (Subcutaneous)

 This section provides information on the proper use of a number of products that contain peginterferon alfa-2b.
 It may not be specific to Peg Intron RP.
 Please read with care.

 A nurse or other trained health professional may give you or your child this medicine.
-This medicine is given as a shot under your skin.
-You may be taught how to give this medicine at home.
+It is given as a shot under your skin, usually in the stomach, thigh, or upper arm.
+If you are very thin, it should only be given as a shot under the skin of your thigh or outer surface of your arm.
+You may also be taught how to give this medicine at home.
 Make sure you understand all of the instructions before giving yourself an injection.
 Do not use more medicine or use it more often than your doctor tells you to.

 - How to prepare the injection.